pluralitas-zz/CognitiveTask/README.md

 1) USB Controller (optional)
 2) Absolute Optical Encoder connected using RS232 Serial port
 3) PowerTap p1 power meter using an ANT+ USB stick
+4) Easy Pulse v1.1 for PPG connected using ai0 on USB-6001 DAQ
+5) EMG on ai1-4 on USB-6001 DAQ

 Currently 4 tasks are implemented:
 1) Erikssen Flanker Task